IliaOzhmegov/TradingNeuralNetwork/README.md

-Data preparation has been a significan part of our project as we deal with images of the financial time series data - it required a lot of preprocessing for various tasks.
+Data preparation has been a significant part of our project as we deal with images of the financial time series data - it required a lot of preprocessing for various tasks.
 The complete pipeline is described below in this chapter.

 The original data is located in the *"^GSPC*" csv file.
 Name "^GSPC" is the listed symbol of the S&P500 on the NYSE, Cboe BZX Exchange, NASDAQ exchanges.
 Data consists of 163,638 observations and 7 variables, including: Date, Open, High, Low, Close, Adjusted Close prices and volume.
 Here is the sample.